Cat Fischer

 I'm interested in the relations of bodies to themselves, each other, and socio-material environments.
 My PhD project brings together phenomenological and crip, queer, feminist methods to investigate the lived embodied experience of disability.
 I have a particular focus on prostheses, and queer/crip uses of technology, appendages and environments.

-I approach prostheses, and diability technologies, as a double-edged sword: on the one hand, they are rooted in medicalised udnerstandings of disability that disabled people have to be 'cured' or made to look 'normal'.
+I approach diability technologies as a double-edged sword: on the one hand, they are rooted in medicalised understandings of disability that disabled people have to be 'cured' or made to look 'normal'.
 On the other hand, prostheses highlight the artifice and permeability of the body, and they can be very useful.
 A nuanced understanding of disability and technology has to be mindful of all these dimensions.

 Research Supervisory team:

-My supervisors are Prof Luna Dolezal, Prof Joel Krueger and Dr Rebecca Lynch.
+My supervisors are Prof Luna Dolezal and Prof Joel Krueger.